Winning First and Last Mile Delivery

 Well, I think one of the nice things about supply chain is there's very rarely a "rinse, wash, repeat" in general, right.
 I always say that.
 I haven't had the same day twice in my 25 years doing this so that's fun.

 Yes, yes.
 So what is the Aldous Huxley book?
 It's a brave new world every day.

 Brian Glick 05:07

 Take me back to my ninth grade English class.
 Exactly.
 So you talked about being a utility player.
-And you know, certainly, as I've gone on this journey, I've learned more about things like state tax filings in GDPR, compliance, and all sorts of things that you just don't think about when you just want to go build some supply chain software and help people exactly one of the things that I know you have some thoughts on is when you have to learn a new space is kind of that long journey to actually being an expert in something and kind of one of the challenges that can get startups is we don't always have the time to kind of truly get to that journey to excellence, but kind of what are your thoughts on how long it takes to get to being great at things?
+And you know, certainly, as I've gone on this journey, I've learned more about things like state tax filings in GDPR, compliance, and all sorts of things that you just don't think about when you just want to go build some supply chain software and help people.
+One of the things that I know you have some thoughts on is when you have to learn a new space is kind of that long journey to actually being an expert in something and kind of one of the challenges that can get startups is, we don't always have the time to kind of truly get to that journey to excellence, but kind of what are your thoughts on how long it takes to get to being great at things?

 Penelope Shaw 05:53

 Yeah, I absolutely think that you can get the foundational knowledge fairly quickly.
 But going from that foundational knowledge, which in learning theory is called the pinnacle of stupidity, I think is what it's called, you then go into a deep valley, and a long, hard climb up to expertise.
 And I, you know, this is going to be overly and falsely precise.
 But I think at least eight years, that's when I feel like having watched people do this for a couple of decades now, eight years is when people really come into their own, they have history to call upon, but also very good instincts about what might happen next.
 And they're also smart enough to know what they don't know.
 So they go looking for the knowledge that fills the gap.
 So eight to 15 years in the business, again, very falsely precise that.